HERA-Team/librarian/docs/Globus.md

 [Globus](https://www.globus.org/) is a service for transferring research data between data processing environments.
-The Librarian has functionality for making use of globus to copy instances of files between librarian stores.
+The Librarian has functionality for making use of globus to copy instances of files between Librarian stores.
+Below we provide a brief overview of the Globus infrastructure as it relates to interoperating with the Librarian, as well as provide instructions for how to install and configure Globus for use in the Librarian.
+For additional information about Globus and the services it provides, please refer to their online documentation.

 Globus installations on machines are referred to as "endpoints".
 The service makes a distinction between "Personal Endpoints", which can be made for personal machines and workstations, and "Server Endpoints", which are typically facility-wide installations at large computing centers (e.g., XSEDE sites, NERSC, etc.).
 When using Globus to transfer data, at least one endopint must be